wpanas/wpanas.github.io/_posts/2021-04-02-migrate-mongo.md

 to add the index in the [background]!

 Then iterate through documents in collection using the new index.
-This way background operation will be efficient & you will be sure that all documents are migrated.
+This way a background operation will be efficient & you will be sure that all documents are migrated.

+[How to migrate documents in MongoDB collection?]: #how-to-migrate-documents-in-mongodb-collection
 ["schemaless"]: https://www.mongodb.com/unstructured-data/schemaless
 [The attribute pattern]: https://www.mongodb.com/blog/post/building-with-patterns-the-attribute-pattern
 [background]: https://docs.mongodb.com/manual/reference/method/db.collection.createIndex/#options-for-all-index-types